autistic-symposium/blockchain-science-py/magick-py/README.md

 #### Run a simple PIR experiment with secret key Regev encryption

-We are ready to run our first simple PIR experiment.
-Here, we build a query vector as in the previous experiment, but encrypt it using the secret key from the Regev encryption scheme.
+We are ready to run our first simple PIR experiment, where we build a query vector as in the previous experiment, but encrypt it using the secret key `s` from the Regev encryption scheme.

 ```
 magick -p

 ✨ 1.
-We start creating a random message vector as a square m x m database with mod p
+We start by magicreating a random message vector as a square m x m database with mod p
 ✨ db:
 Rows: 100
 Cols: 100